ceph/ceph/doc/rados/operations/user-management.rst

 distribute keys to clients so that they can be added to keyrings.
 See `Keyring Management`_ for details.

 List Users
 ----------

 To list the users in your cluster, execute the following::

-	ceph auth list
+	ceph auth ls

 Ceph will list out all users in your cluster.
-For example, in a two-node exemplary cluster, ``ceph auth list`` will output something that looks like this::
+For example, in a two-node exemplary cluster, ``ceph auth ls`` will output something that looks like this::

 	installed auth entries: